Physical and Life Sciences

 - BIO 801: Neuroscience

-This course familiarizes students with the major scientific skills needed to explore and investigate the classical laws of physics and its applications.
+This course familiarizes students with the major scientific skills needed to explore and investigate the classical laws of physics and its applications by utilizing a hands-on approach.
 Students are exposed to the following topics: mechanics, thermodynamics, waves and optics, electricity and magnetism.
 This course focuses on the qualitative understanding of the laws governing the physical universe rather than a quantitative approach.
-Successful completion of this course will allow for students to pursue their interests in physics in 11th or 12th grade.

 Prerequisites: Completion of or parallel enrollment in Algebra I